How is the Banking Process for Foreigners in Costa Rica?

 My Opinion

 If you are waiting to have your Residency Application approved by the Immigration Department and you are unable to open a bank account in your personal name, I would suggest that making withdrawals from an ATM from your home bank account is the most efficient and cost effective manner in which to proceed in the interim.
+There are also some State Banks which will allow the setting-up of a limited purpose, with restricted amounts allowed for deposits and withdrawals, designed mainly to accommodate tourists and only requiring a current Passport to set-up, that could also be used in the interim.
 Incorporating a Costa Rica company to accomplish this purpose is expensive, with a never ending litany of annual company reporting requirements thereafter.